-Evaluation Nar rative (reflects an overview of performance) Please describe e a minimum of 2 strength areas as a clinicia ın: Please describe e a minimum of 2 growth areas/goals as a cl inician: 1.
-SIGNATUR Rating Supervisor's Signature RE SHEET I conducted a progress review discussion with the intern during the appraisal cycle.
+Evaluation Nar rrative (reflects an overview of performance) Please describe e a minimum of 2 strength areas as a cli nician: Please describe e a minimum of 2 growth areas/goals as a clinician: 1.
+SIGNA Rating Supervisor's Signature TURE SHEET I conducted a progress review discussion with the intern during the appraisal cycle.
 I also reviewed the performance appraisal ratings and, if appropriate, used the time to explain internship expectations, areas needing clarification, or performance issues requiring improvement.
 Rating Supervisor: Date: Rater Comments: 2.
-I was given the opportunity to discuss the contents of this evaluation with the Rat understand that I may respond to the appraisal within five (5) calendar days from the in the space provided below or by attaching one (1) supplemental typewritten page (legible).
-Intern: Date: Intern Comments:
+Intern's Signature understand that I may respond to the appr e contents of this evaluation with the Rating Supervisor.
+I aisal within five (5) calendar days from the date of issuance g one (1) supplemental typewritten page (or handwritten, if Intern: Date: Intern Comments: